Logo

 • Celebrate progress, not perfection

-Example: Your child panics about the dentist.
-Instead of canceling, you create a plan: watch a movie, listen to music, then sit in the chair for 1 minute.
-Over time, confidence grows.
+Parent example: A child panics at the dentist.
+Instead of canceling, the family creates a plan: watch a movie, listen to music, then sit in the chair for 1 minute.
+Confidence builds gradually.

 How can I support my anxious child without enabling avoidance?